ChatDeBlofeld/seafile-arm-docker-base/README.md

 # Seafile Docker image for ARM

-## About

 A [Docker image](https://hub.docker.com/r/franchetti/seafile-arm) of the [Seafile](https://www.seafile.com/en/home/)  data synchronization system targeting ARMv7 and ARM64 platforms, like Raspberry Pi or Pine 64 boards.

 This repository is part of [a bigger project](https://github.com/ChatDeBlofeld/seafile-arm-docker) intended for bringing a full working Seafile environment (Seafile server, database server, web server with TLS support) in no time.

-The build step uses [a forked version]( https://github.com/ChatDeBlofeld/seafile-rpi ) of the [Seafile for Raspberry PI]( https://github.com/haiwen/seafile-rpi ) build script.
+The build step uses [a forked version](https://github.com/ChatDeBlofeld/seafile-rpi) of the [Seafile for Raspberry PI](https://github.com/haiwen/seafile-rpi) build script.

 ## Build